baoduy/hbd.astro-paper/src/content/blog/az-07-setup-cloudPC-windows365-enterprise.md

 ### Provisioning CloudPC Devices

 With our profile ready, we can start provisioning CloudPC devices for users.
 To do this, we need to make sure the target users are part of the `MDM - IT Windows 365` group.
-After adding users, the provisioning process will automatically start, and the devices will be ready for use within 1 hours.
+After adding users, the provisioning process will automatically start, and the devices will be ready for use within 1 hour.

 - Once the provisioning is complete, the assigned users will receive a notification, allowing them to access their CloudPC through the Windows 365 portal.
   ![intune-wm-provisioned](/assets/az-07-pulumi-setup-cloudPC-windows365-enterprise/intune-wm-provisioned.png)